JonTheNiceGuy/fortigate_policy/README.md

 Author Information
 ------------------

-[Jon Spriggs](mailto:jon@sprig.gs) is a Technical Consultant and Network Security Professional.
+[Jon Spriggs](mailto:jon.spriggs@uk.fujitsu.com) is a Technical Consultant for Fujitsu, in the Enterprise & Cyber Security Business Unit.